VoltServer/uboot-bootcount/README.md

 U-Boot supports a [boot count
 scheme](http://www.denx.de/wiki/view/DULG/UBootBootCountLimit) that can be used to detect multiple failed attempts to boot Linux.

-On Davinci (TI AM 335x) the bootcount is stored in the `RTC SCRATCH2` register.
-However there's no way to read or write this register from userspace.
-This tool provides a means to read and write the bootcount value.
+Some platforms have persistent registers that survive soft-resets.
+This tool provides a means to read and write the bootcount value to the register on several supported platforms (see below).

-On non TI AM33xx platforms, this will look for a Device-Tree EEPROM.
-The I2C bus, address and EEPROM offset are defined at build-time in stc/i2c_eeprom.h.
+On platforms without register support, this will look for a Device-Tree EEPROM.
+The I2C bus, address and EEPROM offset are defined at build-time in src/i2c_eeprom.h.

 Platform detection is perfomed by looking at the value of `/proc/device-tree/soc/compatible`.